hddm-devs/hddm/docs/howto.rst

     model.print_stats()

 There is a column called MC error.
-These values should not be much larger than ~0.001.
+These values should not be smaller then 1% of the posterior std.
 However, this is a very weak statistic and by no means sufficient to assess convergence.